Complexity of Leading Digit Sequences: Proof of Theorems and

 We introduce the following notations:

 We regard the sets $L_k$ as subsets of the one-dimensional torus $\TT=\RR/\ZZ$ by identifying elements that differ by an integer.
-The following key result relates the sets $L_k$ to the complexity function that we seek to evaluate.
+The following key result relates the sets $L_k$ to the complexity functions that we seek to evaluate.
+More general results of this type are known in the context of codings of irrational rotations (see, e.g., \cite[Theorem 10]{alessandri-berthe}).
+For the sake of completeness, we provide a self-contained proof here.

 \begin{lem} Let $p(k)=\pab(k)$ be the complexity function of the leading digit sequence $\Sab$.
 Then

 where $|L_k|$ denotes the cardinality of $L_k$. \end{lem}

 \begin{proof} Recall that $p(k)$ denotes the number of blocks of length $k$ in the sequence $\Sab$, i.e., the number of distinct tuples $(d_0,\dots,d_{k-1})$ of digits $d_i\in D$ such that, for some $n\in\NN$,